Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 116. **Good things ahead!**
-- DAY: Monday, i woke up, went to church and talked to fam, talked to home we are presenting tomorrow Have productive day!  how'd go?
+- DAY: Tuesday, i woke up, went to church and talked to fam, talked to home we are presenting tomorrow Have productive day!  how'd go?

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Happy 4th month Ivy!I will succeed this year in Jesus name!